Preparing the house for Christmas!

-We are currently in the process of having our hallway tiled and when that’s done, we are having new carpet on the stairs, landing and our bedroom.
+We are currently in the process of having our hallway tiled, and when that’s done, we have new carpet on the stairs, landing and our bedroom.
 Ideally, we would love to re-carpet the whole house.
-I guess it’s one of the problems of buying a new build house, everything looks tired at the same time.
+I guess it’s one of the problems of buying a new build house; everything looks tired at the same time.

 I don’t know about you but I like my house to be sparkly and clean at Christmas time.
 I would like it to be sparkly and clean ALL the time but life sometimes gets in the way so it’s not always perfect!!

 Clear out the clutter

 It’s quite frightening how much we accumulate over the space of a year, but every year before Christmas we make a point of having a good clear out.

 Our children seem to grow overnight, one minute their clothes fit perfectly, the next their trousers are halfway up their shins.
 We sell unworn clothes on local selling pages, take good condition clothes to the charity shops and recycle whatever is leftover.

 Throughout the year, the playroom seems to attract a whole plethora of toys from birthdays, magazine freebies and of course, McDonald’s Happy Meal toys.
 Broken toys get thrown in the bin or sent to the recycling centre.
 We give our unwanted items to the childminder who loves a recent influx of toys.

 It goes without saying that bedsheets and towels get washed out and worn out with their constant use.
 I like to go through the linen cupboard and have a good sort out, replacing anything that has got tired.
 When guests come to stay over the Christmas period, they get to sleep on lovely new sheets and dry themselves on fluffy fresh towels.